Back to all posts

 In fact, leaders who take the people aspect of resource management further and offer career development tend to be higher performing than those focused on resource allocation alone.

-Start with building strong relationships with:
+Start with building strong relationships with both leadership and the people you manage

-In terms of securing leadership buy-in, I would say absolutely the first step would be to build trust and really work on cultivating the relationship, advises Christine Robinson, consultant and former Resource Management Director at Baker Tilly US.
+In terms of securing leadership buy-in, I would say absolutely the first step would be to build trust and really work on cultivating the relationship," advises Christine Robinson, consultant and former Resource Management Director at Baker Tilly US.

 Doing so also makes sure resource management isn’t siloed and your function gets a seat at the table.
 It guarantees that your work will contribute to meaningful business outcomes.